We often get asked - how frequently should I test for worms? In this blog we cover some guidelines

 Pets can be infected with worms and not show any signs - particularly in the early stages.
 Worms in pets can cause the following symptoms:-

-For further information on the above please read this blog, which goes into much more detail.
+For further information on the above please read our blog on which goes into much more detail.

 Chemical worming products contain chemicals designed to kill parasites, however it may result in adverse reactions in sensitive pets.
 This can include ill-effects on the liver, kidneys, bowels, gut flora, nerves and immune system.
 Following a regular maintainence programme is an alternative and screening can help to prevent significant and sometimes serious damage to the body occurring, as a result of these parasites going undetected for any period of time.